josephspurrier/mithril-template/README.md

 - extension recommendations for ESLint (.vscode/extensions.json)
 - settings configured for ESLint linting and prettier auto-corrections (.vscode/settings.json)
 - TypeScript code snippets for Mithril and arrow functions (.vscode/typescript.code-snippets)

+These code snippets are included - just start typing and they should be in the auto-complete menu.
+A few of them support tabbing through the various fields:

+- **mithril-closure** - Creates a closure component in Mithril.
+- **mithril-storybook** - Creates a storybook component in Mithril.
+- **arrow** - Creates an arrow function.
+- **onclick** - Creates an onclick with an arrow function.
+- **log** - Creates a console.log() statement.

 ## webpack